-From 1997 to 2014, I ran the website development firm Summersault LLC.
+From 1997 to 2014, I managed the website development firm Summersault LLC.
 I co-founded the company with fellow Earlham College student Mark Stosberg and we were primarily based in Richmond, Indiana.
 Our mission was "to build and sustain communities using the technologies of the Internet."

 Summersault offered a range of services related to website development, including graphic design, Perl software development, WordPress and Drupal site development, HTML and CSS build-out, search engine optimization, online commerce, social media integration, custom web application development, web hosting, site maintenance and more.
 We also performed consulting and training services around topics like information architecture for the web, online security and privacy, social media best practices, maintaining WordPress and Drupal sites and more.